byronwall/data-viz/README.md

 - Row chart min and max bar sizes don't seem to be working
 - Lorenz bar chart for Run ID is missing a bar?
 - Pivot table needs supports for sorting and filtering

+### Related to Data Table

+- Should include option to filter only the component or to filter the entire crossfilter context
+- Global search seems to not work - does it search all fields? or just those involved in the display
+- Add highlighter when using the global search or other filters
+- Show filter as a row below the header - add option to change type
+- Add a popover for quick access to advanced filtering options